cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 You can run a single test headlessly by passing the `--spec` flag to {% url '`cypress run`' cli-tool#cypress-run %}.

 Currently there is no way to specify a group of tests to run headlessly.
-You can read more [here](https://github.com/cypress-io/cypress/issues/263).
+You can read more {% issue 263 'here' %}.

 # {% fa fa-angle-right %} How do I test uploading a file?

 It is possible to upload files in your application but its different based on how you've written your own upload code.
-You can read more about this [here](https://github.com/cypress-io/cypress/issues/170)
+You can read more about this {% issue 170 'here' %}

 # {% fa fa-angle-right %} What is the projectId for?